 Looking For A Sense Of Calm?
 7 Ways To Address Anxiety

 Anxiety will take its toll, regardless of season and situation.
-Certainly, the unknowns of the recent pandemic and the future in general, lends itself to added worry.
+Certainly, the unknowns of the future in general, lends itself to added worry.
 To counteract any anxiety you may be feeling in your daily life, try adding a calming, pausing effect to your day by considering these lifestyle changes:

 - Meditation.
 It can help lessen the effect of generalized anxiety by training one to focus on the present moment, thus keeping minds off fears.
 Meditating on a regular basis can result in significant, long-term reduction of anxiety.
-Either look for a local practitioner to guide your or search some popular mobile apps for assistance.
+Either look for a local practitioner to guide youor give acouple of the popular mobile apps for assistance.

 - Eliminating all sources of caffeine and stimulants from the diet.
 This can markedly reduce symptoms and is especially helpful in those who are stimulant sensitive.
 You may need to do this gradually to avoid withdrawal.
-If the obvious tea and coffee are not the source for you, look into beverages, packaged foods and particularly weight loss pills as more and more have added caffeine and maybe even other stimulants.
+If the obvious tea and coffee are not sources for you, look into beverages, packaged foods and particularly weight loss pills as more and more have added caffeine and maybe even other stimulants.

 - Cognitive behavioral therapy.
 It can be a powerful tool for those with anxiety to help recognize distorted patterns of thinking and adopt healthy coping skills.
 Search for a local practitioner and make an appointment to visit and understand how it may help you.

 - Journaling.
 Writing about anxious thoughts, worries and symptoms can help reduce stress, identify unfounded fears, and monitor progress.

 - Regular daily exercise.
-Brisk walking and moderate strength training can reduce stress and anxiety, and offer a healthy distraction from negative thoughts.
+Brisk walking and moderate strength trainingon a regular basis can reduce stress and anxiety, and offer a healthy distraction from negative thoughts.

 Today’s Health Topics